 Each department maintains a year-round pool of applicants interested in teaching as a lecturer or working as a coach, librarian or counselor.
-The deadline for applications is April 1st for appointment to be made in the upcoming academic year.
-Applications received by that date will receive full consideration for work available.
+The first review of applications is April 1st for appointment to be made in the upcoming academic year.
+Applications received by that date will receive full consideration for available work.
 Applications received after April 1st will be added to the pool and considered if a course or assignment becomes available for which there are no other qualified applicants in the pool.
 Application materials are kept on file for three years.
 After that time, a new application is required.

 Click on Temporary Faculty Pool Opportunities to see each department’s list of courses or assignments and required minimum qualifications.
 Minimum qualifications consist of the academic degree, experience and academic preparation necessary to teach the course or fulfill the assignment successfully.
 Courses or assignments with similar minimum qualifications are grouped together.
 Please note that lecturers are often assigned lower-division courses (those numbered in the 100 and 200 series); however, upper-division and graduate courses do become available and may be assigned to qualified lecturers.

-Courses listed may not be offered or available every term.
-Please check with the department for a list of available course assignments.
-We encourage all qualified candidates to submit an application indicating courses of interest.
-The department’s address and contact information are listed at the bottom of the course or assignment list.
+Courses or assignments listed may not be offered or available every term.
+Please check with the department for currently available courses or assignments.
+We encourage all qualified candidates to submit an application indicating courses or assignments of interest.
+The department address and contact information is listed at the bottom of the course or assignment list.
 Specific questions regarding course content, required qualifications or additional application materials should be addressed directly to the department.

 To apply, please submit the appropriate application form with the requested application materials directly to the department.
 A separate application form is required for each department to which you are applying.